khammett325995/Portfolio-Website-Kylie-Hammett/README.md

 <h1>Portfolio Website - Kylie Hammett</h1>

 <h2>Description</h2>
-This website was developed with the goals of collecting all of the different portfolio-level projects that Kylie Hammett has created and/or collaborated on and am working on creating in the future all into one spot to aid in showcasing what has been learned so far and also my goals both in a career and for my hobbies.
+This website was developed from the ground up with the goal of collecting all of the different portfolio-level projects that Kylie Hammett has created and/or collaborated on and am working on creating in the future all into one spot to aid in showcasing what has been learned so far and also my goals both in a career and for my hobbies.
 Additionally, this website was built completely without a base on purpose to show the creation a web-based project without a template to learn by exploring and creating more about the connection between HTML, CSS, and JavaScript at a deeper level.

 <h2>Features</h2>
 This website includes: